Mary shares experiences from 20 years in the auto industry selling classic cars internationally with her husband.

 1. Rent Out to Film Production Companies

-Contact movie and film companies.
-If they are making films from the era of your car, and yours is original looking, they may be interested in using it.
-They may opt to rent it by the day, week or month, depending on their time schedule.
+Contact film companies; if your classic is original looking, they may be interested in using it.
+They may opt to rent it by the day, week, or month, depending on their schedule.

-If you are observant when watching films, often you'll see the same car being used time and time again.
-The company like owners who are accommodating and easy to deal with.
+If you are observant when watching films, often you'll see the same car used time and time again—the company like owners who are accommodating.

-You may find that working through an agency will ensure your car is offered to a variety of different clients.
-If you are in a location, such as Southern California, where movies are made, this is definitely one to consider.
+You may find that working through an agency will ensure your car will get you more clients.
+If you are in a location such as Southern California, this is one to consider.

 2. Wedding or Prom Hire

 Have you considered renting your car out as a wedding vehicle?
 There are many people who opt not to have a limousine but want something a bit different.
 This could include picking up the bridal party with you driving or renting this out to them.
 There is good money to be made from this type of venture.
 There are always people getting married.

 This is the same for proms.
 Many schools have proms at different times of the year, one normally in spring and a Christmas one as well.